Religious Freedom: A Global Conversation

 Click here for more information.

-Presented by the Center for Law and Religion at the Villanova University Charles Widger School of Law.
+New initiative is part of the Eleanor H. McCullen Center for Law, Religion and Public Policy at the Charles Widger School of Law

 VILLANOVA, Pa.— Students and scholars will explore the significance of the First Amendment guarantees of freedom of speech and religion, as well as the relationship between economic freedom and civil society, through a new Constitutional Studies Initiative.
 The initiative—which will operate under the auspices of the Charles Widger School of Law’s Eleanor H. McCullen Center for Law, Religion and Public Policy—is funded by a $1.69 million grant from the Charles Koch Foundation.
 More...

 Villanova University Appoints Michael P. Moreland, JD, PhD, as University Professor of Law and Religion

 Villanova University Provost Patrick G. Maggitti, PhD, today announced the appointment of Michael P. Moreland, JD, PhD, as University Professor of Law and Religion.
 Among Villanova’s highest academic honors, the University Professor recognizes distinguished faculty whose extraordinary scholarly achievement and accomplishment spans disciplines and crosses traditional college boundaries.
 Dr. Moreland will also serve as the Director of the Eleanor H. McCullen Center for Law, Religion and Public Policy in the Villanova University Charles Widger School of Law.
 More...

 Villanova University Charles Widger School of Law Names the Eleanor H. McCullen Center for Law, Religion and Public Policy in Recognition of Gifts Totaling $5 Million